syncfusion-content/xamarin-docs/Xamarin/ListView/Sorting.md

 ## Sort the items on header tapped

-To apply the sorting when tapping the header, handle the [ItemTapped](https://help.syncfusion.com/cr/xamarin/Syncfusion.ListView.XForms.SfListView.html) event of the SfListView.
+To apply the sorting when tapping the header, handle the [ItemTapped](https://help.syncfusion.com/cr/xamarin/Syncfusion.ListView.XForms.SfListView.html#Syncfusion_ListView_XForms_SfListView_ItemTapped) event of the `SfListView`.

 {% tabs %}
 {% highlight xaml %}